Charlie Neibergall/AP Photo

 I’ve learned a lot about the psychological dynamics at work from the X feed of a psychologist named Julie Hotard, who drills down on the techniques Fox uses to trigger infantilization in viewers.
 The people at Fox who devise these scripts, one imagines, are pretty sophisticated people.
 Trump’s gift is to be able to grunt out the same stuff just from his gut.
 Trump’s appeals have become noticeably more infantile in precisely this way.
 When he addresses women voters, for instance: “I am your protector.
 I want to be your protector … You will no longer be abandoned, lonely, or scared.
 You will no longer be in danger …”

 Or when he grunts the other side of the infantilizing promise: that he will be your vengeance.
 His promise to destroy anything placing you in danger.
 Like when he recently pledged to respond to “one really violent day” by meeting criminals with “one rough hour—and I mean real rough.
-The world will get out and it will end immediately.”
+The word will get out and it will end immediately.”

 Or when he posted the Prayer to St. Michael the Archangel (“O Prince of the heavenly hosts, by the power of God, cast into hell Satan, and all the evil spirits, who prowl about the world seeking the ruin of souls”) illustrated by a 17th-century painting of said saint curb-stomping a defeated devil, about to run a sword through his head.